Skip to main content

 2. Log in with the Supabase auth user you created.

-6. For Telegram or Discord: send your bot a DM — it replies with a pairing code.
+4. For Telegram or Discord agents: send your bot a DM — it replies with a pairing code.
 Paste it into the agent’s detail page.
-For Slack: the agent is active in your workspace immediately.
-Next message triggers the agent.
+For Slack: the agent is active immediately.

 Multi-machine setups